andrewhathaway/BeanCommits/README.md

         )
     )

 The same goes for JS files.
 In config.php include an item under 'js'.
-This can either be an array or a single file.
+This can either be an array or a single file. load-more.js is included by default, adding a 'js' item to the config file will require it to be reincluded if you are wanting to use the AJAX load more button.

 ##Installation
 Installing in super easy.
 Grab the ZIP from Github, upload it your host and unzip.
 Rename config.php.default to config.php and setup your Beanstalk details.